farirpgs/fari-games/_games/charge-rpg.md

 When you `Notice`, you observe the situation and anticipate outcomes.

 > You might pick up important details in the moment.
 You might anticipate danger before it happens.
-You could try to spot a good spot to ambush enemies, but Hunting might be better.
+You could try to figure out what is making someone sick (but Studying might be better).

 #### Resolve

 When you `Bond`, you reassure and socialize with friends and contacts.

 > You might gain access to resources, information, people, or places.
 You might make a good impression or win someone over with your charm, style or empathy.
-You could try to manipulate your friends with social pressure (but Provoking might be better).
+You could try to manipulate your friends with social pressure (but Sway might be better).

 When you `Command`, you compel swift obedience with skills and respect.

-> You might ask a small militia to get their things together.
-You might control the elements to obey you.
+> You might intimidate or threaten to get what you want.
+You might ask a small militia to get their things together.
 You might order your undead minions to sacrifice themselves.
-You might pilot a ship to evade an enemy aircraft .
 You could also ask your familiar to look for something in a room (but Bonding might be better).

+When you `Focus`, you concentrate to accomplish a task that requires great strength of mind.

+> You might meditate to enter the spirit world.
+You might concentrate to win a game of chess.
+You might enter a trance to finish up an important ritual.
+You could try to pay a closer attention to your surrounding beyond what is visible (but Noticing might be better).

-When you `Convince`, you influence with guile, charm, or argument.
+When you `Sway`, you influence with guile, charm, or argument.

-> You might persuade someone to do what you want.
+> You might lie convincingly.
+You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
 You could try to trick people into affection or obedience (but Consorting or Commanding might be better).

-When you `Provoke`, you intimidate, scare or threaten.

-> You might scare away citizens to protect them from danger.
-You might insult a rival gang.
-You could yell at solders to get them to obey you (but Commanding might be better)

 ### **Which Action to Pick for a Roll**